emielzyde/grammar_correction_thesis/modifications.md

 ## Own files ##

-queryGoogle.py
+beam_search.py - Own implementation of vanilla beam search

+combined_labels.py - Used to combine labels from self-training and heuristic labelling approaches.

+denoising_model.py - Initial implementation of the demonising model using a bi-directional LSTM architecture.
+This was later replaced by using the sequence-labeler repository.

+dropout_training.py - Used to implement consensus and majority vote on a range of self-trained models

+f_score.py - Calculates precision, recall and F-scores

+gan_analysis.py - Implements a variety of metrics to measure the quality of the generated GAN data

+gan_preprocess.py - Data pre-processing before data can be used to train GAN model

+gpt_reader.py - Processes the GPT-2 generated samples

+lang8_extractor.py - Extracts clean and noisy sentences from the Lang-8 dataset

+noising_model.py - Initial implementation of encoder-decoder model.
+This was later replaced by using the seq2seq repository.

+preprocess.py - Data pre-processing utilities used in denoising_model.py and noising_model.py

-1. Used to query the Google Translate API.
+queryGoogle.py - Used to query the Google Translate API.
 Before this file can be run, a console project and private key have to be set up (https://cloud.google.com/translate/docs/quickstart)

-xmlReader.py
-1. Used to read the XML data from the FCE dataset, to extract relevant attributes from this data
+xmlReader.py - Used to read the XML data from the FCE dataset, to extract relevant attributes from this data